 The party in Ondarroa was also going full steam ahead.
 We walked past the revelers and climbed the stairs to the hostel which, just like the night before, was pilgrim-friendly but not pilgrim-focused.

-The party thumped on below and was still going strong when we left at 7 in the morning the next day.
-In the meantime, we held pillows over our heads to drown out the sound and used tablecloths for blankets since none were provided and the windows that overlooked the sea were flung open all night long.
+The party thumped on below and was still going strong when we left at 07:00 the next day.
+In the meantime, we held pillows over our heads to drown out the sound and used tablecloths for blankets since none were provided.

-All would start to look up on Day Three, but there is no doubt that Day Two was a bitch.
+All would start to look up on Day Three on the Camino del Norte, but there is no doubt that Day Two was a bitch.

 Stage Miles: 13.5

 Total Miles Walked So Far: 29.6 (47.6 kilometers)